alukosdev/ccsp/reference/glossary.md

 # Glossary

 !!!
-Terms on this page are collapsed by default to allow for a method of "flashcard studying."
+Terms on this page are collapsed by default to allow for flashcard-style studying.
 !!!

 ## A